This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-The vaccine is an injection that helps protect you from the virus that causes hepatitis A. Hepatitis A is a serious liver disease.
+The hepatitis A vaccine is an injection that helps protect you from the virus that causes hepatitis A. Hepatitis A is a serious liver disease.
 The virus is usually spread by person-to-person contact or through food and liquid contaminated with the virus.
-The vaccine is given in 2 doses to both adults and children.
-The second dose is given at least 6 months after the first.
+The vaccine is given in 2 or 3 doses.
+The vaccine can be given with other vaccines.

 - You have signs of a severe allergic reaction, such as trouble breathing, hives, or wheezing.

 Call your doctor if: